Tips for Closing and Switching between Apps in Microsoft Surface

 After you see the apps’ thumbnails clinging to the screen’s left edge, you can perform a few other circus tricks:

-Close an app: With your finger, slide the app slightly to the right and then down and off the screen.
-This one takes practice, as the app tries to muscle its way onto the screen.
-(If you’re using a Surface keyboard, right-click the unwanted app’s thumbnail using the trackpad and choose Close from the pop-up menu.)
+Close an app.
+With your finger, slide the app slightly to the right and then down and off the screen.
+This one takes practice because the app tries to muscle its way onto the screen.
+(If you’re using a keyboard/trackpad or mouse, you can right-click the unwanted app’s thumbnail and choose Close from the pop-up menu.)